hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ---
-title: ELM Debugger
+title: Elm Debugger
 author: Jonas Chromik
 bibliography: references.bib
 ---

 # Live Programming Seminar
 - Your Name: Jonas Chromik
-- Your Topic: ELM Debugger
+- Your Topic: Elm Debugger

 Generally try to drill down on reasons behind properties of the system.
 Make use of the general observations about the system in arguing about specific properties or mechanisms.